Illaoi Build Guide by Chromuro

 Oh boy, I hope that you are in the enemy base and not in yours.

-This is the most easy to explain, since 80% of the places that you can put your tentacles are good places.
-Here obviously you have available only structure walls, so there is a (big) spot between the mid inibihitor and the nexus towers that is near impossible to cover efficiently, so fall back when you are in that zone and the enemy team is collapsing on you (or your team).
+This is the easiest to explain, since 80% of the places that you can put your tentacles are good places.
+Here obviously you have available only structure walls, so there is a (big) spot between the mid inhibitor and the nexus towers that is near impossible to cover efficiently, so fall back when you are in that zone and the enemy team is collapsing on you (or your team).
 Here is the only place where a tentacle under enemy tower can be useful since there will be a lot of fights and you'll need as many tentacles possible.
-The areas that you should avoid at all costs are the external walls since the tentacles there can't contribute in any way (maybe only in niche situations, most of the times when they spawn there is because you are fighting in that moment.
+The areas that you should avoid at all costs are the external walls since the tentacles there can't contribute in any way (maybe only in niche situations, most of the times when they spawn there is because you are fighting at that moment.
 They are just one-use tentacles)

 The key here is to farm a lot; you can even not kill anyone, but the more you farm, before you can get your items.
 This is the most difficult phase for Illaoi since she can get OOM like a mage, so you have to manage how many skills you use in lane.
 Farming with your Harsh Lesson is the most mana-efficient way, but it's position dependent too (that's why the tentacle positioning is so important); farming with your Tentacle Smash let you farm wherever the wave is, but you consume more mana than you think.
 If you go OOM, go hyper-defensive and wait for the mana to regenerate.
 Before level 6 look only for poking and trading, try to kill your enemy only if he's really low; after level 6, you can go for the kill whenever you want, just be careful (again) to not go OOM.
 One of the saddest feelings when playing Illaoi is using Leap of Faith and go OOM while you are trying to kill your opponent.
 Just don't exaggerate with the mana, you absolutely need it.

-Your mid game starts with your first full item ( The Black Cleaver or Essence Reaver).
-Your focus it's still to farm, but with your first item it will be a lot easier: now your Tentacle Smash clears the caster minions and the melee ones die with one more AA.
+Your mid game starts with your first full item ( The Black Cleaver or Death's Dance).
+Your focus is still to farm, but with your first item it will be a lot easier: now your Tentacle Smash clears the caster minions and the melee ones die with one more AA.
 Your mana problems are getting smaller, so you can play a bit more aggressively, but remember that you can still go OOM with enough spamming.
 Use Test of Spirit as much as you can to poke your enemy, ward off every incoming gank and maybe look to roam mid (not the best choice, but you can still do it); this is the time to win your lane.

 Your late game starts with the purchase of Sterak's Gage.
 Now you can teamfight and survive bursts of damage.
-Your waveclear now it's at its peak and mana isn't anymore a problem.
+Your waveclear now it's at its peak and mana isn't any more a problem.
 If you are still in lane, now you can trade more safely and you should start thinking about the rest of your build: if your team doesn't have a tank, you should think about building some armor/MR, while if you have a reliable tank you can go for a little bit more damage.
-In any case you have two roles now:
+In any case, you have two roles now:

 - initiator: pulling the spirit with Test of Spirit from the carry can help your team start focusing and damaging it.
-Surely the enemy team doesn't want to stay there doing nothing and will start to collapse on you and the spirit.
+Surely the enemy team doesn't want to stay there doing anything and will start to collapse on you and the spirit.
 At this point, Leap of Faith on them and start the fight.

 - disruptor: your Leap of Faith can both start a fight and divide and scatter the enemy team.
 The damage that it can do is really high and your teammates can exploit this division to kill individually every enemy.
 Test of Spirit can be even used to damage and slow enemies, letting your faster teammates get to them and finish the work.